offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-To create a body, use toolbar button 8 to clone the current Model pane selection into a new body.
+Use toolbar button 8 to clone the current Model pane selection into a new body_FC.
 A clone is linked, not copied.
 That means changing the original changes the clone.

 `{ref} https://wiki.freecad.org/PartDesign_Clone` `{ref} self`